jcoyne/rails_conf_north_by/README.md

-# RailsConf 2019 Stimulus and Webpacker Workshop
+# Samvera Connect 2019 Stimulus and Webpacker Workshop

-This code base is for use during the [2019 RailsConf Stimulus workshop](https://railsconf.com/program/workshops#session-781)
+This code base is for use during the 2018 Samvera Connect Stimulus workshop.

 In order to run this application, you need SQLite on your machine.
 The application comes with a pre-seeded SQLite database.